hashicorp/terraform-provider-google/website/docs/r/compute_node_template.html.markdown

 Represents a NodeTemplate resource.
-Node templates specify properties for creating sole-tenant nodes, such as node type, vCPU and memory requirments, node affinity labels, and region.
+Node templates specify properties for creating sole-tenant nodes, such as node type, vCPU and memory requirements, node affinity labels, and region.

 To get more information about NodeTemplate, see: